Lifetime Value Report Walkthrough

 How to read the LTV report

-By default, the report calculates accumulated sales per customer over the preceding six months, with customers grouped by the month of their first order.
+By default, the report shows accumulated sales per customer over the past six months, grouped by the month of their first order.
 (Don’t worry if this is confusing - we’ll explain what all this means in a moment.)

 Here’s an example from one of our test stores: